Bass Highway, Tasmania

 The Bass Highway is a highway in Tasmania, Australia.
 It connects the three cities across the north of the state – Burnie, Devonport and Launceston.
 The road was named due to its proximity to the Bass Strait.
 It is a part of the National Highway, designated as National Highway 1, together with the Midland and Brooker highways in Tasmania.

-The highway passes through or near the following localities:
+The highway passes through or past the following localities: